luos/My-play-snippets/README.md

 This only works in 2.1 because the filters became available in this version.

-(Look at how CSRFFilter works, you can find some truly *good* pieces of code because of immutation)\n\nLuos's Utils
+(Look at how CSRFFilter works, you can find some truly *good* pieces of code because of immutation)

+Luos's Utils
 ------------

 This object has (will have) some useful methods, currently only one.

 ### Slugify

-Removes accents and other stuff from string\n\nPagination
+Removes accents and other stuff from string

+Pagination
 -------------

 This is a simple pagination snippet for play squeryl.